POP: Prior-Fitted First-Order Optimization Policies: Evaluation

+As shown in~\Cref{fig:2D_100}, POP continues to improve beyond the training horizon, demonstrating strong extrapolation to longer optimization trajectories.
+Under the 100-step budget, POP attains the best overall performance, outperforming all gradient-based baselines, including GD, Adam, L-BFGS, Lion, and Sophia-G. This indicates that POP’s learned optimization strategy generalizes effectively beyond the trajectory lengths observed during training.

-Next, we evaluate whether POP generalizes to higher-dimensional test problems compared to the 2D problems encountered during training.
-Due to its coordinate-wise formulation, the optimizer can be applied to higher dimensions by batching across coordinates without architectural modification.
-We evaluate the model on 8D, 16D, and 32D test problems, running each method for 100 optimization steps\footnote{To maintain comparable smoothness across dimensions, the number of parameters is increased to $M \in \{8000, 16000, 32000\}.$}.
-For the baselines we zero-shot apply the best found LR's for the $2D$ validation set.
-As shown in \Cref{tab:dimensionality_results}, POP maintains strong performance relative to the baselines even as dimensionality increases.
+Next, we evaluate whether POP generalizes to higher-dimensional test problems than the 2D problems encountered during training.
+Due to its coordinate-wise formulation, POP can be applied to higher-dimensional problems by batching across coordinates, without architectural modification or retraining.
+We evaluate the model on 16D and 32D test problems, running each method for 50 optimization steps\footnote{To maintain comparable smoothness across dimensions, the number of parameters is increased to $M \in \{16000, 32000\}$.}.
+For all baselines, we zero-shot apply the best learning rates found on the 2D validation set.
+Additional results for an extended set of optimization methods, covering both the 100-iteration setting and the higher-dimensional experiments, are provided in~\Cref{app_h:h2}.

-\paragraph{Hypothesis 3: Learned coordinate optimizers trained on a low-dimensional (2D) synthetic prior can generalize to out-of-distribution problems.} \\ We further validate the generalization capabilities of our method on the \textit{Virtual Library of Simulation Experiments }benchmark.
+\paragraph{Hypothesis 3: Learned coordinate optimizers trained on a low-dimensional (2D) synthetic prior can generalize to out-of-distribution problems.} \\ We further validate the generalization capabilities of our method on the \textit{Virtual Library of Simulation Experiments}~\citep{simulationlib} benchmark.
 Since the optimal hyperparameters for each algorithm on the benchmark are unknown, all baseline methods are evaluated using their default settings.
-Initially, we compare all methods in terms of per-task normalized regret:

-where $y^*_{t}$ represents the best function value achieved by an optimizer at iteration $t$ for a given function, while $y^{\text{min}}$ ($y^{\text{max}}$) represent the minimal (maximal) value of that function.
+Initially, we compare all methods in terms of per-task normalized regret $r_{\text{opt}, t} = \frac{y^*_{t} - y^{\text{min}}} {y^{\text{max}} - y^{\text{min}}}$, where $y^*_{t}$ represents the best function value achieved by an optimizer at iteration $t$ for a given function, while $y^{\text{min}}$ ($y^{\text{max}}$) represent the minimal (maximal) value of that function.

-In Figure~\ref{fig:hyp_3_average_normalized_regret}, we present the average normalized regret for all methods across the different optimization tasks, where POP manages to outperform the majority of methods, and is second only to TPE after 100 optimization trials.
-For detailed per-function results, we point the reader to Appendix~\ref{appendixd:sfu_results}.
+In ~\Cref{fig:hyp_3_average_normalized_regret}, we present the average normalized regret for all methods across the different optimization tasks, where POP manages to significantly outperform all the baselines.